 Bring sunscreen, water, a hat, and good walking shoes if you want to trek through the forest area of Khao Lak-Lam Ru National Park.

-Khao Lak has a number of visit-worthy waterfalls dotted around the national parks including:
+Khao Lak has several visit-worthy waterfalls dotted around the national parks, including:

 - Sai Rung Waterfall